 Bachelor of Fine Arts (B.F.A)

-See the Bachelor of Fine Arts (B.F.A.) in Art and the B.F.A. in Theatre Arts listings for curriculum tables outlining the general education requirements.
+See the Bachelor of Fine Arts (B.F.A. in Art, B.F.A. in Film Production, and B.F.A. in Theatre Arts listings for curriculum tables outlining the general education requirements.

 College Specific And Collegewide Degree Requirements